MUCSEB/deep-learning-udacity/README.md

 If you are about to follow the course, it may help you to see a possible solution.

 My favorite is the transfer learning part.
 I added an additional folder where tweaked code for gpu support can be found. \
+Moreover, I really enjoyed the style transfer.
+I added an extra folder for this as well. \
 You can supply your own images (style and target) and see what kind of art you can create :)

 ## How to run the code locally?